CS222-UIUC/team-07-project-smartride/docs/contribute-code.md

 12. After merging into `main`, please wait for ESLint to finish and check security tab, there may be _MANY_ bugs that awaits you, please fix them promptly, **including** warnings.

+13. **Important**: If your code has any architectural refactoring / updates, you **MUST** explicitly mention them in `docs/change-log.md` before your PR.
+Still, it is recommended that you maintain this log for any non-minor updates.

-13. **_The following are some useful git operations._**
+14. **_The following are some useful git operations._**

-14. Sometimes you may want to check all branches from origin.
-Run `git fetch --all`.
-Then you can view all remote branches by `git branch -r`.
+15. Sometimes you may want to check all branches from origin.
+Run `git fetch --all` and then `git branch -r` to view all remote branches.

-15. To switch to a remote branch, first run `git checkout [remote_branch]`, this `[remote_branch]` should likely be `origin/xxx`, remember to include `origin/`.
+16. To switch to a remote branch, run `git checkout [remote_branch]`, this `[remote_branch]` should likely be `origin/xxx`, remember to include `origin/`.

-16. To make edits in this remote branch, run `git switch -c [branch_name]`.
+17. To make edits in this remote branch, run `git switch -c [branch_name]`.
 Say the remote branch name is `origin/example`, then you should run `git switch -c example` to auto track `example` with `origin/example`.

-17. Now you can normally use git operations on this local branch.
+18. Now you can normally use git operations on this local branch.

-18. `git fetch -p` will delete all remotely deleted, but locally visible via `git branch -r` branches.
-Your local branch should still be manually deleted by `git branch -D [local_branch]`.
+19. `git fetch -p` will delete all remotely deleted while locally still visible branches when you run `git branch -r`.

+20. Delete any local branch by `git branch -D [local_branch]`.

 ## Go back to README